 Recent tasks that Daniel has worked on include:

 Prior to his current position, Daniel spent six years in the Americas department of Control Risks’ geopolitical risk analysis division, serving two years in Houston, two in Mexico City and two in London.
 Daniel obtained an MSc in public policy and security studies from University College London.
 He also holds a law degree from BPP Law School and an undergraduate degree in politics and international studies from the University of Warwick.

-Daniel is a Certified Business Continuity Professional (CBCP) and a designated Control Risks kidnap response “hand-holder” providing first-line incident response support.
-He is a regular commentator on international affairs and risk management issues for a variety of international media, including Reuters, Bloomberg, The Wall Street Journal, The Financial Times, Foreign Affairs and Forbes.
+Daniel is a Master Business Continuity Professional (MBCP) and a designated Control Risks kidnap response “hand-holder” providing first-line incident response support.
+He has been a regular commentator on international affairs and risk management issues for a variety of international media, including Reuters, Bloomberg, The Wall Street Journal, The Financial Times, Foreign Affairs and Forbes.